forestgrape/coronavirus/index.md

 * Sars-Cov-2:
 	- Diamond Princess Cruise Ship in Japan [Mizumoto](#mizumoto).
 This setting well investigated by Mizumoto andn colleagues provides favours airborne over droplet transmission and even slightly favours Dry Form over aersol transmission.The Covid-19 spread started between passengers and not equally between passengers and personal.
-        * In the droplet model, one would except the personal as a angle and starting point, since they have the most close contacts enabling droplet transmission.
+        * In the droplet model, one would except the personal as a angle and starting point, since they have the most close contacts, which drive droplet transmission.
-        * In the aersol model at most an equal spread would be expected.
+        * In the aersol model about an equal spread would be expected.
 Experience from cooking smells teaches us, that aerosols tend to spread out locally.
-        * For a smoke like transmission - smoke diffuses whole rooms and tends to stay quite long, so spatial is more relevant than temporal - an initial spread in passangers is expected since they spend the time in the same areas.
+        * Smoke diffuses entire rooms and tends to stay quite long, so spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
+Therefor an initial spread in passangers is expected since they spend the time in the same areas.
 	- Music Club in Japan (see Introduction [Mizumoto](#mizumoto))
 	- Church in Korea (see Introduction [Mizumoto](#mizumoto))
 	- Hospitals in Nothern Italy [LE](#le)